 In the short term, a script can be added to check a <cd-grafana> always refer to a existing Grafana dashboard.

 In the long term, we can add some e2e tests to verify correctness of embedded dashboards.

-#4 Updated by Kiefer Chang about 1 year ago
+#4 Updated by Kiefer Chang over 1 year ago